History of Argentina: Argentine Civil Wars

 The defeat of the Spanish was followed by a long civil war between unitarians and federalists, about the organization of the country and the role of Buenos Aires in it.
 Unitarians thought that Buenos Aires should lead the less-developed provinces, as the head of a strong centralized government.
 Federalists thought instead that the country should be a federation of autonomous provinces, like the United States.
 During this period, the government would kidnap protestors, and torture them for information.

 During this period, the United Provinces of the Rio de la Plata lacked a head of state, since the unitarian defeat at the Battle of Cepeda had ended the authority of the Supreme Directors and the 1819 Constitution.
-There was a new attempt in 1826 to write a constitution, leading to the designation of Bernardino Rivadavia as President of Argentina, but it was rejected by the provinces.
+There was a new attempt in 1826 to write a constitution.
+The Argentine executive which had originated with a Junta in 1810 during the War of Independence and which had given way to a triumverage in 1813 and a Directory in 1819 finally was transferred to a president in 1824 with Bernardino Rivadavia as the inaugural holder of the office.
 Rivadavia resigned due to the poor management at the Cisplatine War, and the 1826 constitution was repealed.

 During this time, the Governors of Buenos Aires Province received the power to manage the international relations of the confederation, including war and debt payment.
 The dominant figure of this period was the federalist Juan Manuel de Rosas, who is portrayed from different angles by the diverse historiographic flows in Argentina: liberal history usually considers him a dictator, while revisionists support him on the grounds of his defense of national sovereignty.

 He ruled the province of Buenos Aires from 1829 to 1852, facing military threats from secession attempts, neighboring countries, and even European nations.
 Although Rosas was a Federalist, he kept the customs receipts of Buenos Aires under the exclusive control of the city, whereas the other provinces expected to have a part of the revenue.
 Rosas considered this a fair measure because only Buenos Aires was paying the external debt generated by the Baring Brothers loan to Rivadavia, the war of independence and the war against Brazil.
 He developed a paramilitary force of his own, the Popular Restorer Society, commonly known as "Mazorca" ("Corncob").

 Rosas' reluctance to call for a new assembly to write a constitution led General Justo José de Urquiza from Entre Ríos to turn against him.
 Urquiza defeated Rosas during the battle of Caseros and called for such an assembly.
 The Argentine Constitution of 1853 is, with amendments, still in force to this day.
 The Constitution was not immediately accepted by Buenos Aires, which seceded from the Confederation; it rejoined a few years later.
 In 1862 Bartolomé Mitre became the first president of the unified country.